 An epidemiologist by training, Bhutila is a public health researcher focusing on the social determinants of health.
 Most recently, she co-authored the report “A public health crisis in the making: The health impacts of precarious work on racialized refugee and immigrant women."

-Bhutila holds degrees from the University of British Columbia and the University of Toronto and is a PhD candidate in public health policy at Ryerson University, where she received the RBC Immigrant, Diversity, and Inclusion Project Award.
+Bhutila holds degrees from the University of British Columbia and the University of Toronto and is a PhD candidate in public health policy at X University (formerly Ryerson University), where she received the RBC Immigrant, Diversity, and Inclusion Project Award.

 Bhutila has presented at many academic conferences and is the recipient of numerous awards including the Queen Elizabeth Diamond Jubilee Medal.
-She was named one of Toronto's Most Inspirational Women in 2019, and she was voted Toronto's Best Local Politician by Toronto Star Readers (2019) and Toronto's Best MPP by NOW Magazine readers (2019 and 2020).
+She was named one of Toronto's Most Inspirational Women in 2019, and she was voted Toronto's Best Local Politician by Toronto Star readers (2019) and Toronto's Best MPP by NOW Magazine readers (2019, 2020, and 2021).